You’re in your element…

 - Do your favorite garments have quite a bit of body, so it stands away from your body?
-Or do they fall into lots of soft folds that swirl close to your body?
+Or do they fall into lots of soft folds that drape and swirl close to your body?

 - Are they light-, medium-, or heavyweight?